 John Aldridge talks about his arrival at Anfield on 27th of January 1987 in his autobiography: "My Story".

-John went to become a great player for Liverpool, scoring goals for fun as he has done at every club before and after Liverpool.
+John would have liked to use this bonus, no doubt, but he had a nice salary at Liverpool, finally after he had been in the lower leagues up to that point.
+Aldridge went on to become a great player for Liverpool, scoring goals for fun for each of his clubs.
 The disappointing thing was that he left so soon after scoring 63 goals in 104 games in 2 years and 8 months.
-He was 31-years-old, but he went on to score regularily for the next 9 years.
+He was 31 years old, but he went on to score regularly for the next nine years.
 He could have played at the top for Liverpool as he did in Spain for at least 2-3 years.

 "Everyone knew I didn't want to leave.
 I'd have stayed there for the rest of my career if I could and I told Kenny I wouldn't go if he'd give me a chance.
 But he made it clear that Ian Rush and Peter Beardsley were his preferred front two and so, with a World Cup coming up the following summer, I realized I couldn't hang around and just sit on the bench."